Sanam20302/Python/README.md

 - List  : Simple operations on python list.

-- password_check  : To check whether a user input is valid or not, according to some criterias.
+- Password check  : To check whether a user input is valid or not, according to some criterias.